PeterKassenaar/AngularAdvanced/README.md

 # Angular Advanced

-Labs, exercises and example code on the training Angular Advanced by Peter Kassenaar
+Labs, exercises and example code on the training Angular Advanced by Peter Kassenaar.

 ## Contents

-- 1xx - Modules and Routing
+- 1xx - Modules and Routing (now also with standalone components)
 - 2xx - @ngrx/store
 - 3xx - Advanced components
 - 4xx - Testing